datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 # Release notes for 6.8.26
 18 Apr 2023

+:warning: In Operating Systems using OpenSSH 8+, (e.g. Ubuntu 20.04 Focal Fossa or RHEL 8), where `ssh-rsa` signature schemes have been deprecated, using RSA keys in LCM will report authentication failures (even when keys are perfectly valid).
+For OpsCenter 6.8.26 this issue can be work around by using ECDSA or ED25519 keys (OPSC-17286), or re-enabling the deprecated `ssh-rsa` signature scheme (not recommended).
+Customers are recommended to upgrade to OpsCenter 6.8.27.

 ## 6.8.26 OpsCenter Core
-* Removes unnecessary files from tarball packages which was causing packages failing to download due to presence of windows executables.
+* Removed unnecessary files from OpsCenter tarball which was causing download failures in some environments due to presence of windows executables.
 (OPSC-17247)
-* Removes SysV scripts used to start/stop OpsCenter and DataStax Agent services.
+* Removed SysV scripts used to start/stop OpsCenter and DataStax Agent services.
 (OPSC-17291)
-* Fixes datastax-agent .deb package installation in Ubuntu 22.04.
-Note: with this change DataStax Agent package installation will no longer modify {{/etc/sudoers}} file to include {{/etc/sudoers.d}}.
+* Fixed datastax-agent .deb package installation in Ubuntu 22.04.
+(OPSC-17295)
+  Note: with this change, DataStax Agent package installation will no longer modify `/etc/sudoers` file to include `/etc/sudoers.d`.
 In systems where this configuration does not exist, sudoers permissions will *not* be created for DataStax Agent.
-(OPSC-17295)
 * Updated Bouncy Castle to 1.73 version.
 (OPSC-17296)
 * Updated JSch library which supports newer EdDSA (Ed25519) and ECDSA (nistp256) ssh keys.
 (OPSC-17297)
 * Fixed missing default value for `force_https_redirects` for package installations which could cause an authentication failure.
 (OPSC-17287)
 * Fixed redirect issue when using Pluggable Authentication with IPv6 addresses.
 (OPSC-17288)

 ## 6.8.26 OpsCenter Backup Service
-* Resolved an issue with stalled backups.
+* Fixed an issue with stalled backups.
 If OpsCenter does not receive a status update from an agent within a given timeout, OpsCenter will query the agent directly to see if the backup is complete.
 The backup will be marked as complete or failed based on the agent's response.
-The timeout can be specified in seconds using opscenterd.conf [backup_service] stomp_status_update_timeout.
+The timeout can be specified in seconds using `opscenterd.conf` `[backup_service] stomp_status_update_timeout`.
 The default timeout is 5 minutes.
 (OPSC-17196)

 ## 6.8.26 OpsCenter Monitoring
 * Fixed an issue in the email plugin that caused dates with non-ascii characters to display incorrectly.
 (OPSC-17258)
-* Implemented a 'ascii_body' config option in email.conf to allow the email to be reverted to plain text if needed.
+* Added a `ascii_body` config option in `email.conf` to allow the email to be reverted to plain text if needed.
 (OPSC-17282)
 * Added the ability to suspend event notifications.
 The ui for this can be found on the alert rules management dialog.
 (OPSC-17067)
 * Best practice failure notifications now include the details that are displayed in the UI.
 (OPSC-17256)